What to expect at MedStar Georgetown University Hospital

 It is also essential to inform your healthcare professionals about any allergies or adverse reactions to foods, drinks, medications, or sensitivity to latex.

-Please remember to wear your identification bracelet and/or other hospital-issued bracelets during your entire stay.
+Please remember to wear your identification sticker and/or other hospital-issued pass during your entire stay.
 If you receive a color bracelet, keep that on as well.